Henry Scott, 3rd Duke of Buccleuch: Early life

 Henry Scott was the fourth of five children born to Francis Scott, Earl of Dalkeith (son of Francis Scott, 2nd Duke of Buccleuch), and his wife, Caroline Campbell, and the third-born and only surviving male heir.
-Through his father he was a direct male-line descendant of Charles II of England through his illegitimate son.
-He was baptised on 29 September 1746 at St. George's Church, St George Street, Hanover Square, London, England.
+Through his father he was a direct male-line descendant of Charles II of England's illegitimate son, James Scott, 1st Duke of Monmouth.
+Henry was baptised on 29 September 1746 at St. George's Church, St George Street, Hanover Square, London, England.
 His father, Francis Scott, died of smallpox at the age of 29, just one year before the death of Henry's grandfather, the 2nd Duke of Buccleuch.
 Henry succeeded his grandfather as Duke of Buccleuch on 22 April 1751, at the age of four.

 Educated at Eton College, through his stepfather Charles Townshend, Henry was given the opportunity to travel abroad with Adam Smith as his tutor from 1764 to 1766, and they remained friends.

 In 1759, the young Duke was involved in a land dispute with the Burgh of Langholm in which the town won the rights of common over Kilngreen and Common Moss.